A Survey on Diffusion Language Models: Paradigms of Diffusion Language Models

 This is typically implemented using a decoder-only Transformer architecture with causal attention masking and teacher forcing during training, ensuring that each token prediction is conditioned only on preceding tokens while enabling parallel computation of the loss.

 The sequential generation formulation is both a strength and a limitation.
-On one hand, it aligns with text generation tasks and facilitates straightforward sampling, naturally suits for various applications.
+On one hand, it aligns with text generation tasks and facilitates straightforward sampling, naturally suits various applications.
 On the other hand, it imposes a fundamental bottleneck on inference speed, as token generation is inherently sequential and cannot be parallelized.
 This trade-off between generation quality and latency has become a central challenge in advancing AR models.
 Beyond the standard next-token prediction (NTP), recent research has explored multi-token prediction (MTP)~\cite{gloecklebetter, liu2024deepseek} to accelerate inference by generating multiple tokens per step.
-These efforts share conceptual similarities with parallel decoding strategies employed in DLMs.
+These efforts share conceptual similarities with parallel decoding strategies employed in DLMs, while some other works are directly inspired by diffusion process to align LLMs~\cite{chen2025diffpo}.